Pozhiyoor: Religion

 The three main religious communities in Pozhiyoor are Christian, Hindu, and Muslim.
 There are two churches, two mosques (one Juma Masjid other one Town Masjid) and a major Hindu temple with a subdivision.
 Two major churches, St. Mathew's Church, South Kollemcode and St. Mary Magdalene Church, Paruthiyoor are under the Latin Catholic Archdiocese of Trivandrum / Archdiocese of Trivandrum (Latin Rite).
 There is an ancient Shiva/Siva temple, Sri Mahadeva Temple Pozhiyoor, which is administered by Travancore Devaswom Board.
 There is a reference about this temple in Vellayani Sasanam availed from Vellayani Lake, Thiruvananthapuram.
 A notable Devi temple Kollemcode Thookapura is located 2 km from Pozhiyoor.

 Tourism

-Pozhiyoor is where the backwater meets the sea.
-The beach attracts many tourists every year.
+Pozhiyoor's beach attracts many tourists every year.
 It is also a natural resourced area with boating facilities and backwater tourism.
 Isola Di Cocco Beach Resort, Estuary Island, Poovar Island, Over The Hill, Havelia Island Resort...etc. are few of the resorts in and around Pozhiyoor Pozhikkara.
-Affordable boating services are available from both Poovar & Pozhiyoor for enjoying backwater beauty.Pozhiyoor is also known to witness bioluminescence.
-On certain special days, we can personally experience the mesmerizing phenomenon of bioluminescence.Pozhiyoor is renowned as one of the top party destinations in Kerala, celebrated for its vibrant Christmas and New Year parties, accompanied by lively DJs.
+Affordable boating services are available from both Poovar & Pozhiyoor.
+Pozhiyoor is also known to witness bioluminescence.
+On certain days, the bioluminescence phenomenon can be seen.
+Pozhiyoor is renowned as one of the top party destinations in Kerala, celebrated for its Christmas and New Year parties, accompanied by lively DJs.